Sheep and Wolves: Pig Deal: Plot

 At a dark grotto, an emissary wolf meets Gark, the leader of a warring wolf clan, the Black Wolves sitting atop his walrus throne.
 The emissary reports the rumors that Mami, the gypsy is selling souvenirs.
 However, she is close to the harmonious village where sheep and wolves live in peace.
 Gark and the pack agree to capture this new animal that suddenly appeared to them in the food chain.
 They succeed in capturing Mami.
 Back at the egalitarian society of wolves and sheep, Belgour names Grey the new successor.

 The wolf Grey becomes the unanimous leader.
-During those times unexpected guests arrives: a small ewe named Josie (who was originally a crocodile until she accidentally drank Mami's potion) with polar vixen named Simone who sought refuge from the predator wolves.
+During those times unexpected guests arrive: a small ewe named Josie (who was originally a crocodile until she accidentally drank Mami's potion) with polar vixen named Simone who sought refuge from the predator wolves.
 Grey welcomes them with open arms despite peremptory suspicions from Ziko the ram.
 The wolf clan learns of this news and attacks the village to extradite the new animals for feasting.
 However they avoid an all out war because they know Grey the wolf will overcome his identity crisis and be a wolf again.
 Then they can easily handle the sheep village.
 Gark defeats Grey.
 He leaves with a declaration, "Your alliance with sheep is disgusting."
 Grey has a couple of days before they overrun their village to feast on everyone and make the sacred pact between vegetarians and carnivores void.

 Grey returns to the village and declares the threatening news.
 The villagers agree to defend their rights and rally for a noble cause.
 They build a fortress for the upcoming clash with the hungry wolves.
 However, a mysterious saboteur with white gloves is active.
 The architects learn the saboteur inserted weak drawings to the architectural plan causing the fortress to crumble.
 Grey, discouraged and full of self-doubt, seeks Belgour's advice again.
 Belgour is still calm and repeats that his faith in the new leader is unbreakable.
 He says that Grey has already managed to transform the sheep herd into one accord and that means there is nothing he can not do.
 Belgour leaves with sage advise, "Any chaos can be turned into something beautiful."